 If you want your pension to be paid to a specific beneficiary, you need to sign a binding death benefit nomination form.
 If you take this route, the trustee must pay your pension to the person or persons you nominate.
 To ensure the nomination is valid, though, you need to renew the form every three years.

 Take advantage of the main residence CGT provisions

 If you reside in a property you acquired before 20 September 1985, the property is excluded from the CGT provisions.
-The fact the property happens to be your residence is irrelevant because you acquired it before CGT was introduced.
+The fact that the property happens to be your residence is irrelevant, because you acquired it before CGT was introduced.

-The CGT provisions apply only to CGT assets you acquire on or after this date.
+The CGT provisions apply only to CGT assets you acquire after 19 September 1985.

 Downsize: Too big for comfort